mjkerrison/obsidian-simple-kanban/DEVELOPER.md

 - Scroll preservation: capture before rerender, restore after DOM paint (double `requestAnimationFrame`) to reduce jump.
 - Global task filter: only top-level checkboxes with at least one of the specified tags are treated as tasks; subtasks/notes are only shown under included parents.
 - Behavior is driven by top-level tasks: filtering/columns/completion state ignore subtask state.
+- Drag-and-drop semantics:
+  - Only columns with `statusTag` participate; completed-only columns are not droppable.
+  - On drop: remove any of this board’s `statusTag`s from the task line; append the destination column’s `statusTag`.
+  - DnD never toggles completion and never edits non-status tags (e.g., `#todo`).
+  - Subtasks are not draggable.

 ### Ignore Paths Analysis (Performance)